Capturing the dynamical repertoire of single neurons with generalized linear models: Appendix

 \subsection{Izhikevich model simulations}

-To generate training data for fitting the GLM, we simulated responses from an Izhikevich model \cite{Izhikevich03} with parameters set to published values given for each behavior in \cite{Izhikevich04} (Table \ref{param_table}).
+To generate training data for fitting the GLM, we simulated responses from an Izhikevich model \citep{Izhikevich03} with parameters set to published values given for each behavior in \citep{Izhikevich04} (Table \ref{param_table}; parameter values can be found at http://www. izhikevich. org/ publications/ izhikevich.m).
 For each behavior, we generated approximately 20 seconds of training data using the forward Euler method with fixed time step size ($dt$) given in Table \ref{param_table}.
 It should be noted that in some cases, published parameter values did not produce the desired qualitative behavior.
 In these cases, we tuned the simulation parameters to achieve the desired behavior.
-Parameters marked with an asterisk in Table 1 indicate those that differ from published values for the corresponding behavior in \cite{Izhikevich04}.
+Parameters marked with an asterisk in Table 1 indicate those that differ from published values for the corresponding behavior in \citep{Izhikevich04}.
 Additionally, some behaviors of the Izhikevich neuron are not robust to small changes in stimulus timing, stimulus amplitude, or time step of integration.
 In particular, we found bistability to be highly dependent on the precise stimulus timing (onset and duration), stimulus amplitude, and integration window.
 We tuned these values by hand to produce the desired behavior.